 In a totally different format from any other pro triathlon race, the Collins Cup pits three regional teams against one another.

-USA, Europe and Internationals (the rest of the world) athletes will fight it out for the pride of being the team to hold the race’s titular trophy.
-Meanwhile, the lowest-scoring team will be sent home with the Broken Spoke trophy – a year-long reminder of their losing position.
+Team USA, Team Europe and Team Internationals (the rest of the world) athletes will fight it out for the pride of being the first team to hold the race’s titular trophy.
+Meanwhile, the lowest-scoring team will be sent home with the Broken Spoke – a year-long reminder of their losing position.